-Impacted And Missing Teeth Treatment in Hamilton (Jackson Square), Burlington and St. Catharines!
+Impacted And Missing Teeth Treatment in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 An impacted tooth is simply a tooth that for one or more reasons has not erupted into the mouth.
 The most common teeth that are impacted in the mouth and require orthodontic treatment are the Maxillary canines.
 Other teeth can also become impacted but it is less likely.
 Your canine teeth are usually the last teeth to develop and erupt into the mouth.
 The canines will either fail to erupt into the oral cavity or will erupt somewhere other than where they are supposed (Ectopic Eruption) to be because of the absence of neighbouring teeth, the Lateral Incisors, or because of the lack of space surrounding the teeth and in the mouth.